Virginia Superintendent of Public Instruction

 In Virginia, the Superintendent of Public Instruction is the chief executive of the Virginia Department of Education and also serves as the Secretary of the Virginia Board of Education.
-Jillian Balow was appointed Virginia's 26th Superintendent of Public Instruction by Governor Glenn Youngkin, effective January 15, 2022.
-Balow resigned in March 2023.
+Lisa Coons was appointed Virginia's 27th Superintendent of Public Instruction by Governor Glenn Youngkin, effective March 22, 2023.
+The former state superintendent, Jillian Balow, resigned in March 2023.

 Role

 The Virginia Constitution states that the Superintendent be “an experienced educator.”
 The Superintendent of Public Instruction serves for a term coincident with the Governor making the appointment.
 The duties of the Superintendent of Public Instruction are addressed in Title 22.1, Chapter 3 of the Code of Virginia.

 The duties of the State Superintendent of Public Instruction include: